Whakapapa

 Government & funders

-As a national, trusted partner, we deliver consistent, clinically and culturally grounded work with impact.
-Our expertise helps shape services and systems that meet the needs of Aotearoa now — and into the future.
+As a national, trusted partner, we deliver clinically and culturally grounded suicide prevention, postvention, and wellbeing initiatives with measurable impact.
+Our expertise strengthens services and systems to meet the needs of Aotearoa now and into the future.

 To talk to a trained counsellor, please call or text the National Telehealth Service on 1737 for support.
 This service is free and available, 24 hours per day, 7 days a week.